 In 2018 Isobel received the Telegraph Top 50 Women in Engineering Award.

-Isobel Grant, Chartered Civil Engineer and Conservative Parliamentary Candidate for Twickenham:
+Isobel Grant, Chartered Civil Engineer and former Conservative Parliamentary Candidate for Twickenham:

 "20 years ago, I was given an incredible opportunity: a job in the career that I love.